NDevTK/chromiumwiki/policy.md

 * **Security Auditing:** Implement robust logging and auditing mechanisms to track policy changes and access attempts.
 This includes logging policy fetching and validation results.

 * **URL Handling:** Implement robust input validation and sanitization for URLs to prevent various attacks.
+Specifically, review the `GetUrlOverride` function in `browser_policy_connector.cc` to ensure secure handling of command-line overrides for policy-related URLs.

 * **Error Handling:** Improve error handling in all functions to prevent crashes and unexpected behavior.
 Provide more informative error messages and graceful error handling.